godotengine/godot-docs/classes/class_audioeffectdelay.rst

 Brief Description
 -----------------

-Adds a Delay audio effect to an Audio bus.
+Adds a delay audio effect to an audio bus.
 Plays input signal back after a period of time.

 Two tap delay and feedback options.